 Life can take many turns, it’s never consistent.
-Even so, having a team that you can count on makes a difference.
-The JV Basketball team is a great example of that.
-The team came together to The girls’ basketball team wanted to commemorate Andrea Tisch by having another Pink-Out game.
-The team made pink shirts and wore them on January 28th to spread awareness about cancer in the Pink-Out game 2025.
+Even so, having a team that you can count on makes a difference, and the Utica junior varsity basketball team is a great example of that.
+The girls’ basketball team came together to commemorate Andrea Tisch by having another “Pink-Out” basketball game.
+The team made pink shirts and wore them on January 28th to spread awareness about breast cancer.

-Through coach Jay Muchortow and Andrea Tisch’s’ interactions, it’s clear to see that he will commemorate her for however long he is coaching, making the Pink-Out game a valued tradition.
+Through Muchortow and Tisch’s interactions, it’s clear to see that he will continue to memorialize her, making the pink-out game a valued tradition.

 “You would’ve never known she was carrying that difficult news of her diagnosis,” Muchortow said.
 “Her positive attitude and how excited she was to learn about what was going on in the life of the person she was talking to.
 Caring for and thinking of others like that is becoming a rare trait these days, so Andrea’s legacy is one that we are excited to honor and remember.”